COGS18/COGS18.github.io/_build/materials/14-Classes.md

 ## Class Inheritance

 <div class="alert alert-success">
-Objects can also be built from other objects, inheriting their properties and building of them.
+Objects can also be built from other objects, inheriting their properties and building off them.
 </div>

 If you have a hierarchical structure, this can be very helpful.